damncourier/tjtag-pi/README.md

 tjtag-pi is a fork of [tjtag][] with support for [Raspberry Pi][pi] which eliminates the need for a PC with parallel port.

+For Pi3, compile it with:
+        $ make pi3

 WARNING
 =======